 Once you adopt this mindset, you will begin to change the way that you view your expenses and financial health in general.

-According to search data from Google Trends (see below), the term FIRE has been growing since 2011.
+According to search data from Google Trends (see below), the FIRE movement in Canada has been growing since 2011.

-The FIRE movement is not a get-rich-quick strategy or a business plan designed to make you a billionaire.
-Instead, it is a strategy that’s meant to be achievable by almost anyone.
-It is built off of two simple pillars:
+The FIRE movement in Canada is not a get-rich-quick strategy or a business plan designed to make you a billionaire.
+Instead, anyone can achieve this strategy and its two simple pillars:

 - Saving – If you want to retire at 35 instead of 65 then you will need to supercharge the amount that you are saving each month.
 For most people, this means saving about 70% of their income.